 A significant code review

-The Targeted Charging Review is looking at how electricity network residual charges should be set in future, for both transmission and distribution.
+The Targeted Charging Review has looked at how electricity network residual charges should be set, for both transmission and distribution.

 1. reducing distortions

-3. proportionality and practical considerations.
+3. proportionality and practical considerations

 Ofgem published its final TCR decision on 21st November 2019.
 The decision document can be accessed on Ofgem’s website.

 The changes will be implemented in stages, with reforms at transmission level being introduced in April 2021 and at the distribution level in April 2022.

 A Second Balancing Services Task Force has commenced following Ofgem’s TCR decision.
 More information can be found here.